uhai · Swahili for “life”

 What does “rights-clean” mean?

 Each asset carries a usage status — Ready, Needs review, or Do not use — based on the photographer agreement and guest consent you record.
+Clearing rights is a guided pass through the library, and the declaration is recorded against the name of whoever made it.
 Shared collections and the client portal only ever expose assets marked Ready.

 How do agencies and press get media?